 Make it easy to give.

 Your online donation page needs to work for you, not against you.
 This means making it as easy as possible for donors to give once they arrive on your site.
-You can’t afford to frustrate potential donors with an overwhelming or unoptimized giving page.

-Start by cutting the clutter from your online donation page.
+So, start by cutting the clutter from your online donation page.

 There are plenty of other pages on your website where supporters can learn about your initiatives and the details behind them.
-Keep it focused on securing support and make sure the action you want donors to take is clear.

 Make it feel real.